2021

 Bradford Royal Infirmary

-Concerns summary There was a lack of timely and effective handover between surgical specialties, compounded by an absence of formal protocols and a lack of engagement from plastic surgeons during and after an incident.
+Concerns summary (AI summary) There was a lack of timely and effective handover between surgical specialties, compounded by an absence of formal protocols and a lack of engagement from plastic surgeons during and after an incident.

 Geoffrey Hutton